Xero flags move into lending with A$80m Waddle acquisition

 "The acquisition positions Xero to partner with lenders globally, to better serve small business' working capital and other financial needs."

-Simon Creighton and Nathan Andrews founded Waddle in 2014 and initially positioned the company as a fintech disruptor.
+Simon Creighton (a one-time IBM solution architect) and Nathan Andrews (a former software developer for the Reserve Bank of Australia) founded Waddle in 2014 and initially positioned the company as a fintech disruptor.
 But after a successful deal with the Royal Bank of Scotland, it switched tack last year and began to partner with major banks across the UK and Australia during 2019.
 The startup closed a A$4m funding round the same year.

 The Sydney-based Waddle has been a Xero ecosystem partner since 2016.